TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 38/Genesis 38.1.md

 ---

-And it came to pass at that time, that Judah went down from his brethren, and turned in to a certain Adullamite, whose name was Hirah.
+It happened at that time, that Judah went down from his brothers, and visited a certain Adullamite, whose name was Hirah.